tomas-fryza/avr-course/labs/03-interrupts/README.md

 # Lab 3: Timers

-### Learning objectives

-After completing this lab you will be able to:

-* Use `#define` compiler directives
-* Use internal microcontroller timers
-* Understand overflow
-* Combine different interrupts

-The purpose of the laboratory exercise is to understand the function of the interrupt, interrupt service routine, and the functionality of timer units.
-Another goal is to practice finding information in the MCU manual; specifically setting timer control registers.

-### Table of contents

 * [Pre-Lab preparation](#preparation)
 * [Part 1: Polling and interrupts](#part1)
 * [Part 2: Synchronize repositories and create a new project](#part2)